manobdeir/Tapp/README.md

   </iframe>
 </body>
 </html>
-If you place this file in your docs/ folder (or a gh-pages branch) and enable GitHub Pages, you’ll have an interactive Figma view in your browser.
+Then enable GitHub Pages in your repo settings to serve this page.
+(Note: Markdown files on GitHub do not support iframes, so you can’t embed directly in a README.)

 Contributing

-Fork the repository.
-Create a feature branch (git checkout -b feature/yourFeatureName).
+We welcome contributions from the community!
+Here’s how you can get involved:

+Fork the repository and create your own branch: git checkout -b feature/YourFeature
-Commit your changes (git commit -m 'Add feature or fix').
+Implement your feature or fix.
-Push to the branch (git push origin feature/yourFeatureName).
+Commit your changes:
+git commit -m "Add a cool feature or fix an issue" Push to your fork: git push origin feature/YourFeature
-Open a Pull Request detailing your changes and await review.
+Open a Pull Request detailing your changes for review.
-We welcome contributions related to:

-Front-end UI enhancements,
-Back-end API improvements,
-Documentation updates,
-Additional testing and automation.
+For major changes, open an issue first to discuss what you’d like to change.

 License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License – see the LICENSE file for details.

-Thank you for checking out Tapp!
-If you have any questions about the design or dev setup, feel free to open an issue or contact the maintainers.
-We hope this helps you get started quickly and stay aligned with our Figma-driven design vision.
+Thanks for checking out Tapp!
+If you have any questions or feedback, feel free to open an issue or contact the team directly.